mephisto83/redquickbuilder/README.md

 ![Job Stage List](presentationsrc/job_stage_list.png)

+### Typical experience

 The test applications that I have been working on have typically take around 4-6 hours to process all the way through, which is terribly long.
 But, I would estimate the amount of "me" time it would take to do it manually would be in the months range.
 So, from that perspective I'm calling it a win.
-I would also assume that since I've written the program in typescript, that isn't helping the speed at all.
+I would also assume that since I've written the program in [Typescript](https://www.typescriptlang.org/), that isn't helping the speed at all.

+### A perfect world

 In a perfect world, these are the general steps of building an application in RedQuickBuilder.